awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features-managing-env-types.md

 1. From the **Environment Type** list, select the type of environment that you want\.
 ![\[The Auto Scaling group section of the modify capacity page\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/wizard-capacity.png)

 1. If your environment is in a VPC, select subnets to place Elastic Load Balancing and Amazon EC2 instances in\.
 Each Availability Zone that your application runs in must have both\.
-See  for details\.
+See [Using Elastic Beanstalk with Amazon Virtual Private Cloud](vpc.md) for details\.

 1. Choose **Save**\.